The 1954 Project Luminary Award

 Our Selection Criteria

-• Are Visionary: You demonstrate a strategic and pragmatic mindset, articulating a transformative vision for significant, positive change.
+Are Visionary: They demonstrate a strategic and pragmatic mindset, articulating a transformative vision for significant, positive change.

-• Show Demonstrated Commitment: You embody steadfast dedication to your cause, inspiring and influencing others, and galvanizing community involvement.
+Show Demonstrated Commitment: They embody steadfast dedication to your cause, inspiring and influencing others, and galvanizing community involvement.

-• Are Adaptive: You assertively tackle challenges, turning setbacks into opportunities for innovation, while maintaining humility and thoughtfulness in problem-solving.
+Are Adaptive: They assertively tackle challenges, turning setbacks into opportunities for innovation, while maintaining humility and thoughtfulness in problem-solving.

 Join Us in Shaping the Future

 The journey to becoming a 1954 Luminary is one of collaboration, growth, and lasting change.
-Whether you're ready to apply in our 2025 cycle or want to learn more, now is the time to take that next step.
-Together, we are reshaping the future of education.
+If you want to learn more or apply in a future cycle, join us to reshape the future of education.